-- On a steep hill (Dumpster could shift or move.)
+- On a steep hill (The dumpster could shift or move.)

-- On soft or sandy surfaces (Truck could get stuck.)
+- On a soft or sandy surface (The dumpster truck could get stuck.)

-- Side of a city street (Dumpster permit may be required first.)
+- Side of a city street (A dumpster permit may be required first.)

-Ultimately, the best way to prepare for delivery of the dumpster is to make it as easy as possible for the truck driver to complete the drop-off.
+Ultimately, the best way to prepare for dumpster delivery is by making it as easy as possible for the truck driver to complete the drop-off.

-Remove cars, kid’s toys, debris, trash cans, or in some cases, fences that may be in the way of the drop off zone.
+Remove cars, bikes, kid’s toys, trash cans, or in some cases, fences that may be in the way of the drop-off zone.